elisa-aleman/ai_python_dev_reference/docs/ai_development/About-Quantization.md

 - `nn.RNNCell`
 - `nn.GRUCell`

-This means that the example needs a layer from this list to make sense.
+This means that the example needs a layer from this list to make sense, so only the Linear layers will get quantized

 ```python
 # model imports